ckabanas/RAG-with-Notebook/README.md

 Click Create!

 This could take a few moments as it initially fetches the model artifact (if not present) and then probes if the container is ready & live.

+It may be less than obvious what you just did there!
+Marvin was kind enough to wrap everything up in an image you can just deploy, which is great to get your demo up and running fast, but I know that the first time I did this, it worked so fast that I was left with my head spinning a bit!
+The code there is "YAML".
+As discussed here [https://www.ibm.com/think/topics/yaml](https://www.ibm.com/think/topics/yaml), “YAML” is an acronym which stands for "YAML Ain't Markup Language" or "Yet Another Markup Language."
+The former is meant to underscore that the language is intended for data rather than documents.
+As it is meant for data, not documentation, that would be part of why it may not be clear what it is doing!
+You can see early on in the YAML that "llama-cpp-server" is mentioned.
+[Llama.cpp](https://github.com/ggerganov/llama.cpp) was developed by Georgi Gerganov.
+It implements Meta’s LLaMa architecture in efficient C/C++. and the "cpp" part in the name is for C Plus Plus.
+You can read move about what Llama.cpp does and how it helps [here](https://pyimagesearch.com/2024/08/26/llama-cpp-the-ultimate-guide-to-efficient-llm-inference-and-applications/).

 ### 1.3 Create a service